thabofletcher/pulse-check/README.md

 "Mistake #1: Choosing a bad metric." === Use Average Execution Time

-"Mistake #2: Over-focusing on subsystem performance at the expense of end-to-end performance." -- Usually we are optimizing subsystems because we need to maximize performance in a bottleneck area.
-This one is hard to enforce at a code level.
+"Mistake #2: Over-focusing on subsystem performance at the expense of end-to-end performance."
+This library doesn't really do end to end.
+Sorry.
+Usually I am optimizing subsystems because I need to maximize performance in a bottleneck area.

 "Mistake #3: Running your benchmark in the debugger."